Vijayanagar, Bengaluru: Location

-Vijayanagar is in close proximity to R.V.
+Vijayanagar is near R.V.
 College of Engineering, P.E.S.
 Institute of Technology, M. S. Ramaiah Institute of Technology, the Bangalore University, the National Law School of India University, Indian Institute of Fashion Technology and Dr. Ambedkar Institute of Technology.

 It houses a large Public Library, which is one of the largest in Karnataka.
 It also boasts of a unique Karnataka Haridasa Scientific Research Centre housed in the spacious Vijaya Ranga building.

 Many buses ply to different parts of Bangalore.
-Bus route series 61 is a direct bus from Vijayanagar to Kempegowda Bus Station/Majestic which is at a distance of around 5 kms.
+Bus route series 61 is a direct bus from Vijayanagar to Kempegowda Bus Station/Majestic which is at a distance of around 5 km.